cs1302uga/cs1302-tutorials/algo-analysis.md

 * In searching and sorting, the key processing step is usually the number of comparisons done.

 Sometimes, we might focus on other operations.
-It depends on the problem.
-In general, this set usually comprises of operations that expensive (i.e., take a long time or require a lot of memory) as they will dominate less expensive operations in their impact towards the overall complexity of the algorithm.
+The key processing step ultimately depends on the problem in question.
+In general, this set usually comprises of operations that are expensive (i.e., take a long time or require a lot of memory) as they will dominate less expensive operations in their impact towards the overall complexity of the algorithm.

 ## Time Complexity Analysis